71 results found

-Blume S, Cardin M-A, Sansavini G, 2020, Dynamic Disruption Simulation in Large-Scale Urban Rail Transit Systems (Accepted), Paris, France, Conference on Complex Systems Design and Management, Publisher: Springer-Verlag
+Blume SOP, Cardin M-A, Sansavini G, 2020, Dynamic Disruption Simulation in Large-Scale Urban Rail Transit Systems, Publisher: Springer International Publishing, Pages: 129-140

 Kuznetsova E, Cardin M-A, Diao M, et al., 2019, Integrated decision-support methodology for combined centralized-decentralized waste-to-energy management systems design, Renewable and Sustainable Energy Reviews, Vol: 103, Pages: 477-500, ISSN: 1364-0321